-To share, navigate to the gallery or photo you want to share, then tap the share icon in the upper right-hand corner.
+To share, navigate to the gallery or photo you want to share, then tap the share icon in the lower right-hand corner.
 Then select the sharing option you want to use and follow the onscreen instructions.

 Movies are right in your hands.
-Tap the Play button to load the video, and while it's playing, tap again to bring up the timeline where you can fast forward, rewind, or pause.
+Tap the play button to load the video, and while it's playing, tap again to bring up the timeline where you can fast forward, rewind, or pause.

-Note: You can double tap anywhere to zoom in/zoom out, too.
+Note: You can double-tap anywhere to zoom in/zoom out, too.

-To close the full-screen view, hit the "Done" button in the upper left.
+To close the full-screen view, hit the Done button in the upper left.
 You can return to the gallery by tapping anywhere in the window to bring up the top menu bar.